Marcelo Ebrard: 2004–2006

-Following the election, he joined López Obrador's cabinet as secretary of public security in 2000.
-He became a member of the Party of the Democratic Revolution on 12 September 2004.
 On 8 July 2006, the French newspaper Le Monde ran an article indicating that Ebrard was an emerging leader of the Mexican Left.
-Manuel Camacho Solís, for whom Ebrard is a political protégé, has a reputation for running articles in foreign newspapers to indicate his political intentions.
-Many have seen this as an attempt to dismiss López Obrador and now rely on Ebrard to win the presidency in the 2012 presidential elections.
+Manuel Camacho Solís, of whom Ebrard was a political protégé, had a reputation for running articles in foreign newspapers to indicate his political intentions.
+Many saw this as an attempt to dismiss López Obrador and now rely on Ebrard to win the presidency in the 2012 presidential elections.
 On 7 December 2010, he was awarded the World Mayor prize in recognition of his environmental and civil-rights initiatives within the Federal District.